 Sit and stand up slowly after you have been sitting or lying down.

-- seeing visions, hearing sounds or feeling sensations that are not real (hallucinations).
-Your chance of having hallucinations is higher if you are elderly (age 65 or older).
-If you have hallucinations, talk with your doctor right away.
+- hallucinations and other psychotic-like behavior (seeing visions, hearing sounds or feeling sensations that are not real, confusion, excessive suspicion, aggressive behavior, agitation, delusional beliefs and disorganized thinking).
+Your chance of having hallucinations and other psychotic-like behavior is higher if you are elderly (age 65 or older).
+If you have hallucinations or other psychotic-like changes, talk with your doctor right away.

 - uncontrolled sudden movements (dyskinesia).
 If you have new dyskinesia or your existing dyskinesia gets worse tell your doctor.